Rufus For Real

 • Mix the dry ingredients together.

-• Mix the milk, eggs, butter, and avocado oil together and add to the dry ingredients.
+• Whisk the milk, eggs, melted butter, and oil together, then add to the dry ingredients.

 Notes